tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

       unprofitable_days.append(day_pnl)
   ```

-* Grouping data allows us to see distributions among the data, in this case, the percentage of profitable days vs. the percentage of unprofitable days.
+* Grouping data allows us to see distributions among the data, in this case, the percentage of profitable days versus the percentage of unprofitable days.
 Here it shows that the trader is doing pretty well:

   ```python
   # Percentage metrics